Infrared spectroscopy: Liquid samples

 Liquid samples can be sandwiched between two plates of a salt (commonly sodium chloride, or common salt, although a number of other salts such as potassium bromide or calcium fluoride are also used).

 The plates are transparent to the infrared light and do not introduce any lines onto the spectra.
+With increasing technology in computer filtering and manipulation of the results, samples in solution can now be measured accurately (water produces a broad absorbance across the range of interest, and thus renders the spectra unreadable without this computer treatment).

 Solid samples

 Solid samples can be prepared in a variety of ways.
 One common method is to crush the sample with an oily mulling agent (usually mineral oil Nujol).
 A thin film of the mull is applied onto salt plates and measured.
 The second method is to grind a quantity of the sample with a specially purified salt (usually potassium bromide) finely (to remove scattering effects from large crystals).
 This powder mixture is then pressed in a mechanical press to form a translucent pellet through which the beam of the spectrometer can pass.
 A third technique is the "cast film" technique, which is used mainly for polymeric materials.
 The sample is first dissolved in a suitable, non-hygroscopic solvent.
-A drop of this solution is deposited on surface of KBr or NaCl cell.
+A drop of this solution is deposited on the surface of a KBr or NaCl cell.
 The solution is then evaporated to dryness and the film formed on the cell is analysed directly.
 Care is important to ensure that the film is not too thick otherwise light cannot pass through.
 This technique is suitable for qualitative analysis.
 The final method is to use microtomy to cut a thin (20–100 μm) film from a solid sample.
 This is one of the most important ways of analysing failed plastic products for example because the integrity of the solid is preserved.

 In photoacoustic spectroscopy the need for sample treatment is minimal.
 The sample, liquid or solid, is placed into the sample cup which is inserted into the photoacoustic cell which is then sealed for the measurement.
 The sample may be one solid piece, powder or basically in any form for the measurement.
 For example, a piece of rock can be inserted into the sample cup and the spectrum measured from it.